iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.howwefeel 5 reviews"/>
 </p>

+> Easy to use.
+I hope participating truly contributes to the science we so desperately need right now.<br> :date: __2021-02-12 03:53:26__

+> Just the check ✔️ in make me feel better by detecting and getting to know better my inner self<br> :date: __2021-02-10 00:26:41__

+> Great way to keep track of covid anonymously.
+The more info we have, the better we can fight this.<br> :date: __2021-02-09 03:07:50__

+> I think this app is very useful in helping to save lives.
+It only takes a sec.
+Every check in feeds a person in need.
+Cmon now, stop being lazy.
+Download the app, stop taking our wonderful American lives for granted and realize its not even 25% that good that good for millions around the globe.....even a homeless person in America has it better than most 3rd world countries.
+Cmon yall, take a sec to download this app.
+You'll feel good once u do.
+Trust me.<br> :date: __2021-02-07 22:35:01__

 > This app is a tool to gauge the impact of the covid-19 pandemic.
 Provides info on state level, then compares the state & national statistics.
 App gives you a feel for how other states are coping.
 Provides links to the CDC website & other medical centers.
 If you dig deep enough, you can find the impact on your county.
 Finding granular data isn't straightforward.
 There's a lot of info out there if you care to find it.
 Info can be found by going straight to CDC.gov.
 I like this app.
 Recommended.<br> :date: __2021-02-05 23:46:24__

 > Easy and simple to use<br> :date: __2021-02-02 20:13:12__